 Private sessions can be scheduled with the manager of career services to review résumés and cover letters to tailor submissions to specific internships and jobs.
 Follow-up coaching is also available to help students grapple with stress interviews, salary negotiations, and the first few weeks on the job.
 These services continue after graduation to support alumni in their future job transitions.

 An annual interviewing workshop introduces the key skills necessary to make a great first impression, including preparation, attire, appearance, best answers to tough questions, and how to follow-up.
 For more detailed guidance, students may make individual appointments for videotaped practice interviews.

 This annual series provides guidance on job search strategies and tactics, including personal skills assessment, crafting a professional resume, and attention-getting cover letters and drafting masterful writing samples.
 Expert guest speakers lecture on business networking and current trends in the job market.

-The Presidential Management Intern program, established by Executive Order in 1977, is designed to attract to the Federal service outstanding individuals from a wide variety of academic disciplines.
+The Presidential Management Fellowship program, established by Executive Order in 1977, is designed to attract to the Federal service outstanding individuals from a wide variety of academic disciplines.
 Eligible individuals are graduate students who are completing or expect to complete a master’s or doctoral-level degree and have a commitment to a career in public policy.
-Finalists receive an initial two-year appointment and are eligible for a permanent government position and accelerated promotional opportunities.
-Many School of Public Policy graduates have received these prestigious internships and it is a part of the program to pair prospective Presidential Management fellows with PMI alums in an intensive preparation course.
+Finalists receive an initial two-year appointment and may be eligible for a permanent government position and accelerated promotional opportunities.
+Many School of Public Policy graduates have received these prestigious fellowships and it is a part of the program to pair prospective Presidential Management fellows with PMF alums in an intensive preparation course.
 In 2006, the seminar was extended to help students applying for the local government equivalents.

 A three-part series is offered early in the first semester.
 Designed to help incoming students manage their time more effectively, it has been a boon to students struggling with the more rigorous demands of graduate school.